huggingface/blog/matryoshka.md

 ![embedding model](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/matryoshka/embedding_model.png)

 The embedding model will always produce embeddings of the same fixed size.
-You can then compute the similarity of the complex object by computing the similarity of these embeddings!
+You can then compute the similarity of complex objects by computing the similarity of the respective embeddings!

 ![embedding similarity](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/matryoshka/embedding_similarity.png)